yaxu/icfp24/src/icfp.md

 # Composing patterns

-We can compose a list of patterns into a new one, simply by passing queries on to each pattern.
-This assumes that we want the patterns to run concurrently:
+Patterns are not too much use until they are composed together, and because they are functions, we of course need to do functional composition, by making a new function that calls two or more existing ones.
+First, here is a straightforward `stack` function for composing patterns together so that they run concurrently:

 ```haskell
 stack :: [Pattern a] -> Pattern a